• Skip to primary navigation

 This easy to crochet velvet baby blanket is just the right size to snuggle your little baby.
 The free crochet pattern that is below makes the perfect baby blanket.
 It is so soft and the sheen on the velvet yarn and easy moss crochet stitch creates a “knit” looking blanket.
-There is information on how to make adjustments to make this for an adult as a throw.
-The free crochet pattern is below.
+Purchase the ad free pdf at RAVELRY or ETSY.

 I sometimes use affiliate links in my posts.
 This won’t cost you anything, but will help offset the cost of yarn and other supplies needed, that I can continue bringing you crochet patterns and craft ideas.
 Thank you so much for your support.